 - 1. The auditor's report expresses an unmodified opinion on the basic financial statements of the St. Charles Parish Assessor. - 2.
 A material weakness relating to the audit of the financial statements is reported in the Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
 The material weakness results from a lack of adequate segregation of duties within the accounting department of the St. Charles Parish Assessor.
 Per Management, the cost-benefit and limited number of personnel in the accounting department do not allow for adequate segregation of duties.
-However, it is our recommendation that Management should closely monitor the day-to-day activities of the St. Charles Parish Assessor concurs with this finding. - 3.
-No instances of noncompliance material to the financial statements of the St. Charles Parish Assessor are disclosed in Part B of this schedule. - B. FINDING FINANCIAL STATEMENTS AUDIT
+However, it is our recommendation that Management should closely monitor the day-to-day activities of the St. Charles Parish Assessor.
+The Management of the St. Charles Parish Assessor concurs with this finding. - 3.
+No instances of noncompliance material to the financial statements of the St. Charles Parish Assessor are disclosed in Part B of this schedule.

+B. FINDING - FINANCIAL STATEMENTS AUDIT